doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 Thank you for reading this article right to the end.
 If you enjoyed it and if you think others can benefit, please like and share!

+If you'd like to learn from a hands-on-keyboard tutorial for this chapter, let me know on [LinkedIn](https://www.linkedin.com/in/doughellinger/).

 If you foresee a problem, have an alternative solution, I'd appreciate your feedback.
-Or if you wanna share some comments to improve the usefulness of this article, you can reach me on [LinkedIn](https://www.linkedin.com/in/doughellinger/).
+Again, reach me on [LinkedIn](https://www.linkedin.com/in/doughellinger/).

 Special thank you to [Dan Polencic](https://www.linkedin.com/in/danielepolencic/).
 Appreciate the reviews and all your feedback!

 Look out for the next chapter...
-Pull a Public Helm Chart
+Exploring OCI Container Registries: Chapter 2: Pull a Public Helm Chart